GitLab High Availability With DRBD & Pacemaker

 📝 NOTE: It can take a few seconds for the nodes to enter an Online state while Pacemaker elects a designated coordinator (DC).

-This section assumes you are about to configure a highly available GitLab cluster with the following configuration parameters:
+This section configures an HA GitLab cluster with the following parameters:

 • The DRBD resource backing all GitLab data (database, configuration, repositories, uploads, and more) is named gitlab and corresponds to the virtual block device /dev/drbd0.

-• The DRBD virtual block device (/dev/drbd0) holds an ext4 file system which is to be mounted at /mnt/gitlab.
+• The DRBD virtual block device (/dev/drbd0) holds an ext4 file system mounted at /mnt/gitlab.

 op start interval=0s timeout=240s \